Night of the Creeps

 Review:

-This was a film that I remember watching at least part of it when I was growing up as it was on the movie channels from time to time.
+This was a film that I remember watching at least part of when I was growing up as it was on the movie channels from time to time.
 I don’t think I ever fully watched it from start to finish in one sitting though.
 From what I remembered, it was one that I was always fond of and when I saw my theater showing it as part of their Horror 101 series in 35mm, I knew I had to go.
-The synopsis is alien brain parasites, entering humans through the mouth, turn their host into a zombie.
-Some teenagers and a police officer fight back.
+I’ve also now given it a rewatch as part of my Scouring through the Sixes

-Being awaked from a dream is Ray Cameron (Tom Atkins).
+Being awaked from a dream is Detective Ray Cameron (Tom Atkins).
 He’s the cop from what happened in the 50’s and he’s called to the lab.
-We see that he’s stuck in the past and reliving what happened on a daily basis, using booze to help cope.
+We see that he’s stuck in the past and reliving what happened on a daily basis, using booze to cope.
 He investigates what happened here.

-My Rating: 9 out of 10
+My Rating: 8.5 out of 10